morisky78/readme-generator/output/README.md

+# README Generator

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-# Weather Dashboard

 ## Description

-This webpage is created to build a weather dashboard by making requests to and retrieving data from openweathermap API.
-Users can search a city to see the current weather and 5 days forecast.
-The search history will be stored and shown on the page so that the weather data can be easily retrieved again.
+This is a command line application that generates a professional README.md file from user's input using the inquirer package.

 ## Table of Contents